 When we set out to determine the best angle grinder, it didn’t seem like a terribly difficult task.
 However, when we got our team together, it was quickly apparent that there are so many outstanding models out there.

 Angle grinders make up a core tool class, and nearly every brand makes multiple models.
 We’ve done our best to narrow down our top recommendations based on the performance, features, and even price of these tools.
 However, this isn’t an exhaustive list of everything available.
-If you see a brand you like in our list, but not the exact grinder you need, take a closer look at their lineup and you might find exactly what you’re looking for.
+If you see a brand you like on our list, but not the exact grinder you need, take a closer look at their lineup and you might find exactly what you’re looking for.

 PTR’s Best Angle Grinder Recommendations